-When certain modules are loaded into the Microsoft SQL Server process address space (Sqlservr.exe), you may encounter the following symptoms:
+Performance and consistency issues when certain modules are loaded into SQL Server address space

 To work around this problem, follow these steps: